0. Introduction

 Review

 The policy is periodically reviewed within the framework of management reviews of the quality system.
 This is to ensure its continual relevance and suitability.
-The process for reviewing the policy is defined in Quality Management System Procedure, Management Review Meetings
+The process for reviewing the policy is defined in the Quality Management System Procedure, Management Review Meetings

 XXX policy includes a commitment to comply with requirements and continually improve the effectiveness of the Quality Management System.